-There’s also other easy Fourth of July dessert hacks on the site.
+There are also other easy Fourth of July dessert hacks on the site.

 Easy Flag Fruit Dessert from Family Fresh Meals

 If you’re looking for a healthier option or even a side dish, this is a great choice!
-You use fresh fruit and yogurt covered pretzels to mimic the American flag.
+You use fresh fruit and yogurt-covered pretzels to mimic the American flag.
 It’s such a beautiful platter!